vim-syntastic/syntastic/CONTRIBUTING.md

 When reporting a bug make sure you search the existing github issues for the same/similar issues.
-If you find one, feel free to add a `+1` comment with any additonal information that may help us solve the issue.
+If you find one, feel free to add a `+1` comment with any additional information that may help us solve the issue.

 When creating a new issue be sure to state the following: